Marie-Sheela/javascript-functional-programming-array-methods-practice-Bank-account-login-transactions/README.md

 Request loan:
 user enters loan amount.
-i check if at least one deposit is 20 percent of the requested loan amount, if ok, i add amount to his account, if not i alert message "apply for lesser amount".
+i check if at least one deposit is 20 percent of the requested loan amount, if ok, I use a timer of 3 seconds . after 3 seconds , I add the loan amount to his account, if not i alert message "apply for lesser amount".

 Pseudocode: